Albu Nimr

 Albu Nimr or al-Bu Nimr (البو نمر or البونمر) is a Sunni Arab tribe (عشيرة ashirah) of some 500,000 people living in Ramadi in Al Anbar Governorate of Iraq.
 It is part of the larger Dulaim tribe.

 In the years after 2007, Albu Nimr was part of the Sahwa militia that fought al-Qaeda in Iraq.
 In 2014, it was one of the Sunni Arab tribes that fiercely opposed the Islamic State.

 Mass killings of members of Albu Nimr

-ISIL declared that Sunni Muslims who fight against their Caliphate were apostates from Islam who were to be executed.
+ISIL declared that the Albu Nimr tribesmen had lost loyalty to Islam by joining the Iraqi army.

 At the end of October 2014, there were reports that fighters of the Islamic State massacred Albu Nimr tribesmen.
 The bodies of some 200 of them were found in a ditch used as a mass grave near Hīt, while at least 48 and possible more than 60 tribesmen were publicly executed inside the city.
 The Human Rights Ministry of Iraq said at the beginning of November 2014 that the number of Albu Nimr tribe members killed was 322.